 Mean score of companies in the Communication Equipment Manufacturing industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2023, Samsung Display, headquartered in South Korea (KR), reported total carbon emissions of approximately 3,712,496,000 kg CO2e.
-This figure includes Scope 1 emissions of about 1,270,188,000 kg CO2e and Scope 2 emissions of approximately 2,442,307,000 kg CO2e (market-based).
-Notably, the company has not disclosed Scope 3 emissions for the KR region.
-Samsung Display is committed to significant climate action, aiming for net-zero emissions through various initiatives.
-By 2030, the company plans to replace its entire fleet of 156 business vehicles with zero-emission vehicles (ZEVs).
-Additionally, a pilot project focused on advancing carbon neutrality technologies is set to commence in 2024, with nationwide expansion anticipated by 2026.
-The company is also enhancing its GHG emission control technologies, substituting low-carbon gases, and improving energy efficiency to further reduce emissions.
-These commitments reflect a proactive approach to addressing climate change and align with industry standards for sustainability.
+This figure includes 1,270,188,000 kg CO2e from Scope 1 emissions and 2,442,307,000 kg CO2e from Scope 2 emissions (market-based).
+The company has not disclosed any Scope 3 emissions data for this year.
+Samsung Display is committed to reducing its greenhouse gas (GHG) emissions through various initiatives.
+The company has outlined plans to enhance GHG emission control technologies, substitute low-carbon gases, and improve energy efficiency, targeting reductions in both Scope 1 and Scope 2 emissions by 2025.
+Additionally, a pilot project aimed at advancing carbon neutrality technologies is set to commence in the first half of 2024, with plans for nationwide expansion by 2026.
+The emissions data and reduction initiatives are sourced directly from Samsung Display Co., Ltd., with no cascaded data from a parent organization.
+The company is actively working towards its climate commitments, aligning with industry standards for carbon neutrality.

 Access structured emissions data, company-specific emission factors, and source documents